liquiidio/UnityPluginSuiteGitbook/README.md

 # Getting Started

-*.NET and Unity3D-compatible (Desktop, Mobile, WebGL) Client-Library for Hyperion History APIs*
+.NET and Unity3D-compatible (Desktop, Mobile, WebGL) Client-Library for Hyperion History APIs

 *See [Hyperion History by EosRio](https://eosrio.io/hyperion/)*

 ## Usage
 .NET and Unity3D-compatible (Desktop, Mobile, WebGL) ApiClient for the different  APIs.
-Endpoints have its own set of parameters that you may build up and pass in to the relevant function.
+Endpoints have their own set of parameters that you may build up and pass in to the relevant function.

 #### Demo Application